greenaussie/docker_aws_workspace_client/README.md

 > Currently not working with podman.

 AWS WorkSpace client is released for Ubuntu 18.04.
 This allows the released package to be built as a Podman image, which can be run on a different Linux (or Linux like) distro.
-The author currently uses Fedora 31.
+The author currently uses Fedora 32.

 ## Prequistes

-1. Docker
+1. Podman (suits me are you using Fedora??)
 1. Bash

 ## Instructions